BCWF-Wetlands/WESP_Sample_Draw/README.md

-File can include already sampled wetlands such that the requirements that they met can be tracked on the score card and considered in subsequent sample draw.There are five core scripts that are required for the analysis.
+File can include already sampled wetlands such that the requirements that they met can be tracked on the score card and considered in subsequent sample draw.

+There are five core scripts that are required for the analysis.
 A run_all.R script passes files, parameters, and sampling requirements.

 -   run_all.R - 2 example are included - ESI and BCWF
 -   Wet_02_clean_data.R